dotnet/docs-maui/docs/user-interface/controls/map.md

 ### Display a pin collection

-The `Map` class defines the following bindable properties:
+The <xref:Microsoft.Maui.Controls.Maps.Map> class defines the following bindable properties:

 - `ItemsSource`, of type `IEnumerable`, which specifies the collection of `IEnumerable` pin items to be displayed.
 - `ItemTemplate`, of type `DataTemplate`, which specifies the `DataTemplate` to apply to each item in the collection of displayed pins.